-This exam entails a series of tests which measures nervous system function and physical and mental alertness.
-If the results of this exam are abnormal, a brain scan will be administered by a neurological expert.
+The medical or neurological exam entails a series of tests which measures nervous system functions and physical and mental alertness.
+If the results of this exam are abnormal, a brain or spine scan will be administered by a neurological expert.

-A brain scan consists of a picture of the brain’s internal structures.
+A brain or spine scan consists of a picture of internal structures.
 A specialized imaging machine produces a scan in a manner similar to a digital camera taking a photo.
-With the use of computer technology, a scan creates an image by photographing the brain from various angles.
+With the use of computer technology, a scan creates an image by photographing the brain or spine from various angles.

-Some scans use contrast dye injected into the patient’s vein, which assists the neurosurgeon in differentiating between normal and abnormal brain tissue.
-Abnormal or diseased brain tissue absorbs greater amounts of dye than healthy tissue.
+Some scans use contrast dye injected into the patient’s vein, which assists the neurosurgeon in differentiating between normal and abnormal tissue.
+Abnormal or diseased brain or spine tissue absorbs greater amounts of dye than healthy tissue.

 Radiological tests are required for an accurate and positive brain and spine tumor diagnosis.
 Below are the most common radiological tests used for diagnosing brain and spinal tumors.

-For example, CT scans can show soft tissue, bone and blood vessels combined.
-CT images can detect swelling, bleeding and bone and tissue calcification, as well as being effective in determining some types of tumors.
+CT scans can show soft tissue, bone and blood vessels combined.
+As such, CT images can detect abnormalities, swelling, bleeding and bone and tissue calcification, as well as being effective in determining some types of brain and spine tumors.

 After radiological confirmation of the brain tumor, the only way to determine whether the tumor is benign or malignant is to examine a small tissue sample (extracted through a biopsy procedure) under a microscope.
 If the tumor is malignant, a biopsy helps determine the cancer’s type, which also determines treatment options.

 The biopsy, the most accurate method of obtaining a tumor diagnosis, is administered to determine the type and grade of a tumor.

 A biopsy surgically removes a sample of tissue taken from a tumor site in order to be examined under a microscope.
 The biopsy provides information on the types of abnormal cells present in the tumor.